AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/freeform-table-hyperlinks.md

      For example, if you are using a Page URL dimension where the value of each dimension item is a URL, then selecting this option creates a hyperlink to the URL.

-   * [!UICONTROL **Create a custom URL**]: Specify a static or dynamic custom URL.
-This option allows you to add a hyperlink to dimension items whose values are not URLs.
+   * [!UICONTROL **Create a custom URL**]: Specify either a static or dynamic custom URL.
+Choose this option to add a hyperlink to dimension items that do not have URL values.

      For example, if you are using a Page Name dimension where the value of each dimension item is the name of a page (and not a full URL), then selecting this option allows you to specify a hyperlink to use as the link for the dimension item.

-     If you want to create dynamic URLs for multiple dimension items, you can use the `$value` and `$breakdown` variables within the custom URL that you specify.
+     If you want to create dynamic URLs for multiple dimension items, you can use the `$value` and `$breakdown` variables within your custom URL.
 See the table below for more information.

       To create a custom URL, specify the following information: